Marlins vs. Giants Player Props Betting Odds

 Arraez Stats

-- Arraez has 10 doubles, a triple, a home run, 14 walks and 15 RBI (59 total hits).
-He has stolen one base.
+- Arraez has recorded 60 hits with 10 doubles, a triple, a home run and 15 walks.
+He has driven in 15 runs with one stolen base.

 Arraez Recent Games